voschezang/coding-handbook/goals-planning-strategy.md

 - Select a single goal, that is absolutely necessary.
 E.g. address (or identify) the main constraint.

 - Create a plot of the benefits as result of the effort required, for each possible goal.

+Defining goals

+- Bottom-up: First list features or desires, then define metrics.
+- Top-down: Define a desired outcome, then define metrics to track progress towards that outcome, then list immediate actions.